ictr/covid19-outbreak-simulator/docs/_docs/models.md

 infect two people.
 The time that the carrier will infect others will be simulated according to transmissibility distributions when an infected becomes infected.

-**Neiborhood** determines the number of surrounding individuals from different subpopulations, and is determined by parameter neightborhood. **Neighorhood only specifies sizes, not physical locations, so this parameter only impact probabilities of being infected**.
-For example, if an individual is from subpopulation `A` with `--neighborhood A-B=50`, he will be able to infect everyone from subpopulation `A` and `50` individuals from subpopulation `B`.
-Similarly, `--neighborhood A-B=0` will make individuals from subpopulation A only infect another individual from subpopulation `A` (if there are only two subpopulations), and `--neightborhood A-A=5 A-B=10` basically says anyone from `A` will be twice more likely to infect someone from subpopulation `B`.
+**Vicinity** determines the number of surrounding individuals from different groups, and is determined by parameter `vicinity`. **Vivinity only specifies sizes, not physical locations, so this parameter only impact probabilities of being infected**.
+For example, if an individual is from group `A` with `--vicinity A-B=50`, he will be able to infect everyone from group `A` and `50` individuals from group `B`.
+Similarly, `--vicinity A-B=0` will make individuals from group A only infect another individual from group `A` (if there are only two groups), and `--neightborhood A-A=5 A-B=10` basically says anyone from `A` will be twice more likely to infect someone from group `B`.

 **susceptibility** determine how likely the individual who are selected will actually become infected, which can be used to simulate level of self-protection.
 For example, in a population